dooco/brownies/README.md

 # Let’s Make Brownies

-The website is a personal portfolio project one assignment for the Code Institute’s Full Stack Developer course.
-It's purpose is to demonstrate student's aptitude for working in html and css with user centre design in place.
+This website forms part assignment for the Code Institute’s Full Stack Developer course - personal portfolio one.
+Using principles of user experience design, accessibility and responsivity this website was developed with html and css.
 The website presents a simple step by step method for beginner baking enthusiasts to follow in their journey in learning how to bake.

 ![Responsive screenshot](./assets/readme/am-i-responsive-lets-make-brownies.jpg)

 The live website can be found [HERE](https://dooco.github.io/brownies/)